 The challenge for many businesses to facilitate home working at scale has proven a major catalyst in making video an everyday business tool.
-According to a report from Futuresource Consulting, now that more companies have opened their eyes to the potential for video to be used to save time and money, it is encouraging organizations to re-evaluate how to use video technologies more prominently in their long-term strategy for success.
+According to a report from Futuresource Consulting, many companies are reevaluating how to use video technologies more prominently in their long-term strategy for success.

 The industry has witnessed a surge in demand for a range of video acquisition devices across several key product categories.
 Webcams, PTZ cameras, entry-level pro camcorders, video bars and other videoconferencing equipment have been highly sought after over the past seven months, as the need for higher performance image acquisition drives end users to upgrade from using readily available cameras integrated into devices, like smartphones and laptops, to dedicated solutions.